ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

    ``msg`` with a result of ``resp``.

-5. The Server should then respond to the POST request with a message of type ``issue`` and a body of:
+5. The server should then respond to the POST request with a message of type ``issue`` and a body of:

 ~~~